Notes on the Geography of The West Bank: Southern Countryside

-The same house, showing the pendentive supporting the dome.
+The same house, showing one of the four pendentives supporting the dome.

 A typical home of the sort built on the West Bank today for families of average means.
-The house is not finished, because the owner lost his permit to work in Israel, but it's inhabited by him, his wife, and their four children.
+The owner lost his permit to work in Israel and so work has stopped, but the house is still inhabited by him, his wife, and their four children.

 Nearby, there is an older home with a basement bedroom.
 All the bedding is folded up and stashed behind the curtain.

 Upstairs, there's a modern, flat-roofed addition with this "best room" and an image of Mecca.